ChristosT/dummy-guide/doc/source/UsersGuide/displayingData.rst

 |paraview| shows all views in the central part of the application
 window.
-When |paraview| starts up, the  ``Render View`` :index:`\ <Render View>`\  is created and shown in the application window by default.\fixme{add image with the viewport window with components labeled}
+When |paraview| starts up, the  ``Render View`` :index:`\ <Render View>`\  is created and shown in the application window by default.

+.. \fixme{add image with the viewport window with components labeled}

 New views can be created by splitting the view frame using the  ``Split View`` :index:`\ <Split View>`\  controls at the top-right corner of the